-Currently, citizens and permanent residents of the EU, US, UK, and several other countries may enter Greece without any quarantine requirements.
-However, vaccinated individuals must show a negative PCR test result taken in the 72 hours before their arrival or a negative rapid antigen test result taken within 24 hours.
-Additionally, all individuals must submit a Passenger Locator Form in advance of their departure from travel.gov.gr.
+No quarantine period is currently required to enter Greece.
+Additionally, individuals with a digital EU vaccination certificate are no longer required to show a recent negative test result.
+The testing requirement has also been abandoned for travellers from the United States and Canada, provided that they have a valid certificate of vaccination or recovery.
+This measure is temporary but will probably be extended.
+From March 15, individuals entering Greece no longer have to submit a Passenger Locator Form (the form is now otpional and can still be found at travel.gov.gr).
 Finally, the Greek government strongly recommends that travelers entering the country self-test at the end of the second and fourth day after travel.
 Please contact the Assistant Director Simone Agrimonti if you require advice on the legalities of traveling to Greece at the moment, after first consulting the Athens International Airport's useful FAQ and travel.gov.gr for the latest available information.

-The use of masks is now mandatory in all common indoor spaces, as well as outdoors.
+The use of masks is mandatory in all indoor common spaces.
 Specific restrictions apply to supermarkets and means of public transportation, where double mask or high protection-type mask (such as an N95, KN95, or FFP2) is required.

-Given the surge of new cases, the Greek government has passed new guidelines for those who are ill or were in contact with a confirmed case.
+These are the official guidelines of the Greek government for those who are ill or were in contact with a confirmed case.

 A) People with Sars-Cov-2 infection: